We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 3. Lack of Response to Familiar Voices: If a baby doesn't turn his or her head towards familiar voices, it might be a sign of hearing problems.

-4. Difficulty Locating Sounds: Babies usually turn their heads towards the source of a sound.
+4. Difficulty Locating Sounds: Babies usually turn their heads toward the source of a sound.
 If they don't, it could be a sign of hearing loss.

 Preschool and School-Aged Children: